 Find pleasant vistas among open lawns and extensive plant collections, designed landscapes, educational exhibits and meeting places in this outdoor research laboratory and educational display garden.
 Gardens are handicapped accessible.

 Side trip: Take a trip to downtown Wooster.
-There you will find antique stores, art and gift shops, a rare & used bookstore, as well as the Everything Rubbermaid store.
+There you will find antique stores, art and gift shops, a rare & used bookstore, as well local restaurant favorites.
 Five minutes from downtown Wooster is the Pine Tree Barn, a barn restored to include gift shops, restaurant, and home furnishings.

-MyOhioFun.com and NorthernOhioTourism.com have made every attempt to post accurate event information.
+MyOhioFun.com has made every attempt to post accurate event information.
 Please confirm information with the venue before finalizing your plans.

 Article by: D. Rock, MyOhioFun.com

-Editor’s note: Part of this story ran in 2018.
-The dates and additional events have been updated for 2019.
-Any use of the above article or images without prior permission, will be in violation of copyright laws.
+Editor’s note: Any use of the above article or images without prior permission, will be in violation of copyright laws.